 Try to find a mouthpiece made from good quality materials.
 This might mean not always buying the cheapest thing.
 Not every mouthpiece fits every regulator second stage and it is a good idea to check the fit before purchase.
 Once you find one you like, grab a spare to keep in your dive toolkit.

+Are a mouthpiece part of your consideration when buying Dive gear?
 What mouthpiece do you use?
-Do you have any advices for the perfect mouthpiece?
+Do you have any advice for the perfect mouthpiece?
 Leave a comment below!